PierreSenellart/provsql/doc/source/user/probabilities.rst

-The query-side dichotomies – safe-query rewriting and the ``inversion-free`` class – make a *self-join-free hierarchical* or *inversion-free* query tractable, but only over **tuple-independent** inputs, and they give up on the genuinely #P-hard queries: the textbook one is :math:`H_0 = R(x), S(x, y), T(y)`, and behind it the whole hard family :math:`H_k`.
+The query-side dichotomies – safe-query rewriting and the ``inversion-free`` class – make a *self-join-free hierarchical* or *inversion-free* query tractable, but only over **tuple-independent** inputs, and they give up on the genuinely :math:`\#P`-hard queries: the textbook one is :math:`H_0 = R(x), S(x, y), T(y)`, and behind it the whole hard family :math:`H_k`.
 ProvSQL evaluates these **exactly** when a different parameter is small – the **joint width**: the